 Whether or not you will be able to remain in your own home after retirement depends on a few important factors.
 Whether you can take care of yourself independently or you need help doing so is a primary concern that must be addressed.
 Some retired individuals neither have the money nor the ability to sustain such a living arrangement.

 As you approach retirement, you may need help answering some of the questions above.
-Our CFS* advisors can meet with you to help address your concerns and make a plan for you, whether you’re 25 or 65.
+Our LPL* advisors can meet with you to help address your concerns and make a plan for you, whether you’re 25 or 65.
 Contact us today for a no-obligation consultation.
+LPL Financial and its representatives do not provide tax advice.
+For specific tax advice, please consult a qualified tax professional.

 Sources: